Updated: Mar 11

 One study showed an association between lower vitamin A levels and more severe acne, with improved outcomes for those given vitamin A. The results concluded that vitamin A plasma levels play an essential role in the pathogenesis of acne, and low levels can contribute to the worsening of symptoms .

 Carrots are an easy way to get more vitamin A into your diet, as they are perfect for a quick snack dipped into hummus or guacamole.
-They are also great for chopping into soups, stews, sauces, or grated into your favourite salad or slaw.
+They are also great for chopping into soups, stews, and sauces, or grating into your favourite salad or slaw.

 Other good sources of vitamin A include kale, spinach, sweet potatoes, butternut squash, pumpkin, tomatoes and red peppers.